 Become a School Psychologist

-Our program adheres to the standards of training set forth by NASP and is delivered via evening coursework to allow candidates to continue to work while earning the degree.
-The program offers two different entry tracks: post-baccalaureate and post-master’s.
-Each track requires theoretical coursework coupled with practice, and culminates with a full-time, 1200-hour internship.
+Our program adheres to the Graduate Preparation and Credentialing for School Psychologists (2010) set forth by NASP and offers two different entry tracks: post-baccalaureate and post-master’s.
+Each track requires core theoretical coursework coupled with practice, and culminates with a full-time, 1200-hour internship.
+Post-master's candidates must complete a minimum of 44 core credit hours.
+Additional hours may be required depending on the content of the achieved master's degree.

 The curriculum is supported by regular coursework with departmental faculty, enhanced by field experiences in the schools, and the development of a professional portfolio.
 The scientist-practitioner orientation guides preparation for candidates to master and employ empirically validated methods of assessment, consultation, and intervention within NASP Practice Model Domains.